nicklansley/nick-stable-diffusion/README.md

 may get weird art effects, such as a bizarre merging of two people into one.
 But hey, this is art so by all means experiment!
 11. Adjust the 'scale' control to vary the 'polish' of the images.
 The higher the value, the more 'polished' the images will be (although this is subjective!)
 12. If a 'better' image arrives but you want to finesses it, refresh the Library page then click on that image, and return to step 6.
-12. Keep reducing the value of the 'Change' slider to tune the final look.
+13. Keep reducing the value of the 'Change' slider to tune the final look.
+14. Finally, go the library and click 'Upscale' to use AI to carefully upscale the image to become four times in size, and also enhance the faces in the image.
+15. Once you have completed your session, drag any images from the Library page to an external folder to keep, then go the /library folder and delete everything in it to start again.

 ## API